Rauðasandur Beach & Sjöundá in the Westfjords of Iceland - Red Sands & a Crime Scene

 Rauðasandur is kind of reddish in colour and the name of the beach is most likely derived from the colour of the sand.
 The sand, in turn, gets its colour from pulverized scallop shells.
 But the name can also derive from the settler in this area, Ármóður rauði Þorbjarnarson or Ármóður the Red.

 You might also notice that the beach is either called Rauðisandur or Rauðasandur, but either of these names is valid a local told me.
 I prefer the name Rauðasandur and have seen it marked like this on old maps.
 The sand changes in colour from being yellow to red to black.

 Rauðasandur beach stretches for around 10 km from Látrabjarg bird-cliff in the west towards Skorarhlíðar mountainside in the east.

 The roads in this part of the Westfjords are not paved.
 The road leading to Rauðasandur is a gravel road, winding and steep so drive it slowly.

 I have on the other hand driven on the most dangerous road construction in the Westfjords!
-See my travel-blog:

 Once down the mountain, Rauðasandur can be reached from both the right-hand side and the left-hand side, where there is a camping area.
 There is a couple of km's drive and the car can be parked in a small parking lot.

 By the parking lot, there is a map explaining how to get to the beach.
 Handwritten on it in Icelandic were directions that there is a 1 km walk to the beach and a shallow river has to be waded.